10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Tamatorizaki Observation Platform Ishigaki Okinawa Japan

-• Summer Season (May-September): the hottest, most crowded, most expensive and high typhoon risk reason (especially June and September).
-If you want to save money and avoid the typhoons, better to avoid.
+• Summer Season (May-September): the hottest, most crowded, most expensive, and highest typhoon risk season (especially August and September).
 Air temperature is between 27 and 34°C, and the water temperature between 26 and 30°C. Think also to check the exact dates of Golden Week (end of April, beginning ofMay) and Obon (beginning of August), when almost all Japanese people are on holiday for a week, and avoid it.

 • Autumn (October- November): Everyone I met living on Ishigaki tends to agree, Fall is the best season from every point of view and especially October.
 Air temperature is between 26 and 28°C, and the water temperature between 26 and 28°C.